 Endari for Sickle Cell Disease

 The U.S. Food and Drug Administration (FDA) approved Endari in 2017 to reduce the frequency of acute SCD complications in people 5 years of age and older.
-This made it the first treatment approved for children with SCD and the first new treatment for adults in almost 20 years.1
+This made it the first treatment approved for children with SCD and the first new treatment for adults in nearly 20 years.1

 What are the ingredients in Endari?